 Each expression in these statements uses a mathematical operator and evaluates to a single value, which is then bound to a variable.
+Appendix B contains a list of all operators that Rust provides.

 The Boolean Type

 As in most other programming languages, a boolean type in Rust has two possible values: true and false.
-The boolean type in Rust is specified with bool.
+The boolean type in Rust is specified using bool.
 For example:

 Filename: src/main.rs